-We also agree that increasing transparency is critical.
+We are concerned, however, about the enforcement provision in Sec.
+102 with its steep penalties and a limited safe harbor.
+A 30-day period to correct a violation may be an insufficient period of time for claims and patient records to be settled within the practice.
+We suggest a longer period of at least 60-90 days.
+We do agree that increasing transparency is critical.
 To the extent that it is feasible, patients receiving scheduled care should be given written and oral notice about their physician's network status and any potential charges they could be liable for if treated by an out-of-network provider at the time of scheduling.
-We note, however, that the primary treating physician may not always have access to this information.
-For example, while a neurosurgeon would know his/her network status, and can easily determine the status of the hospital in which the surgical procedure will take place, the neurosurgeon may not know in advance who will be providing all ancillary services (e.g., pathology or radiology services).
-In this case, it is important that any legislation holds the treating physician harmless if he/she is not able to ascertain for the patient the network status of every provider that may contribute to the care of that patient.
+However, the primary treating physician may not always have access to this information that is required to be provided patients.
+For example, while a neurosurgeon would know his/her network status, and can easily determine the status of the hospital in which a post-stabilization surgical procedure will take place, the neurosurgeon may not know in advance who will be providing all ancillary services (e.g., pathology or radiology services), making compliance with this provision impossible.
+In this case, it is important that any legislation holds the treating physician harmless if he/she is not able to ascertain for the patient the network status and estimated cost of care for every provider that may contribute to the post-stabilization care of that patient.